-Eventually the proceedings on the shaded podium drew to a close, and several well-dressed people made their way across the front of the formation, accompanied by Colonel Kamakura, commander of the first Airborne Brigade.
+Eventually, the proceedings on the shaded podium drew to a close, and several well-dressed people made their way across the front of the formation, accompanied by Colonel Kamakura, commander of the first Airborne Brigade, and Admiral Crichton, Commander of Fleet Activities at the naval base in Sasebo, and the officer in charge of the US contingent of the operation.
 The command to stand “at ease” made its way around and Emily’s platoon assumed a slightly more comfortable posture, feet apart and hands behind their backs.

 “The tall one is Mr. Saito,” Oleschenko whispered.
 “He’s the Deputy Minister of Defense.”

 “I imagine we’ll find out in a moment,” Emily said.
 She could just make out what they said to Kano’s unit.
 Praise for their service in the recent evacuations after the typhoon up north, and encouragement for the tournament to be held later that day.

 Sunday, January 4, 2015

 “Gaijin kusai,” said Sergeant Hiroki Tsukino, who the rest of the platoon knew as Moon.
 With a sneer and a snort, he looked across the table for moral support.